hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/epistles_first_series/292_057_blessed_and_beloved.md

 in which Prana appears as physical force, and Akasha as sensible matter.
 The next is called the Lunar sphere, which surrounds the Solar sphere.
-This is not the moon at all, but the habitation of the gods, that is to say, Prana appears in it as psychic forces, and Akasha as Tanmâtras or fine particles.
+This is not the moon at all, but the habitation of the gods, that is to say, Prana appears in it as psychic forces, and Akasha as Tanmātras or fine particles.
 Beyond this is the Electric sphere, that is to say, a condition in which the Prana is almost inseparable from Akasha, and you can hardly tell whether Electricity is force or matter.
 Next is the